-Chrome OS may add a Phone Hub to manage notifications and pick up where you left off on Android
+Chrome OS tests a Phone Hub to manage notifications and control your Android phone

 As part of Google’s suite of “Better Together” features, Chrome OS already offers easy integration with your Android phone for things like text/RCS messages, automatic Wi-Fi hotspot, and Smart Lock.
 Now, according to a recent report from 9to5Google, Google is working to expand Chrome OS’ integration with Android devices with a new “Phone Hub” feature.